chakrihacker/meteor-reactive-objects/README.md

     //run any other code here without having to set up a new Deps.autorun }

+  //It is important to note there is currently a bug that prevents calling the getters and setter of other properties within mixins.
   ```
 ## Use Case?
 ### ReactiveSchema